spataphore1337/faststream/docs/docs/en/nats/jetstream/object.md

 ---

 Then we are able to use returned `object_storage` object as a regular NATS one.
-But, if you want to watch by any new files in the bucket, **FastStream** allows you to make it via regular `@broker.subscriber` interface:
+But, if you want to watch by any new files in the bucket, **FastStream** allows you to make it via regular `#!python @broker.subscriber` interface:

 ```python linenums="1" hl_lines="1"
 @broker.subscriber("example-bucket", obj_watch=True)